Stages of Liver Disease

 Outside: Your body is feeling a loss of energy.
 At night, you may try to rest, but have trouble staying asleep.
 General feelings of depression can set in due to fatigue.
 There may be some water retention.
 Leg cramps can become a problem.
 You may experience hair loss.

 Inside: The fibrosis has wrapped up your liver.
+Your liver is scarred to the point of cirrhosis.
 It may even be blocking the big veins in your liver.
 This can cause other problems like ascites and portal hypertension.
 If you no longer have hepatitis C, the liver can continue to function with medication and a doctor’s care.

 Outside: Your skin and eyes may be yellow.
 You may have swelling in your hands, feet, and tummy.
 It can be a time where your mind has confusion, especially after a meal with high protein.
 Your body needs a lot of support from medications and good nutrition.